Phulix/Phulix/README.md

 dni if;

-            - antis that make the ship looks like from satan (mostly kaeluc antis)
+            - antis that make the ship looks like from satan (mostly kaeluc & zhongchi antis)

             - weirdo aniweeabo (no offence)